boutsitron/dual-order-pc/README.md

 ## Acknowledgments

-Special thanks to the Firedrake project developers for their robust FEM framework and to all contributors of this repository.
+Special thanks to the Firedrake project developers for their robust FEM framework and to Julian Andrej, whose [work](https://github.com/JuLuSi/mor) inspired this preconditioner.